Animals and materials

 The principle of aseptic operation was followed, and 400,000 units of intramuscular injection of penicillin was administered twice a day for the first 3 days after operation.
 None of the animals had any lower extremity fixation.

 Animal sacrifice and tissue harvest

-All animals were euthanized with pentobarbital sodium of 200mg/kg through the ear vein injection to achieve painless euthanasia of all rabbits after 12 weeks.
+All 20 animals were euthanized with excess doses anesthetic phenobarbital after 12 weeks.
+The anesthetic dosage of phenobarbital was 40mg/kg, with the concentration as 2%.
 Synovial tissue on the ipsilateral side of the knee joint was extracted and placed in 10% zinc formalin to prepare paraffin sections.
 The titanium rod segment with the right distal femur was collected, and the bone was cut off using a hacksaw 2 cm away from the knee joint surface.
 The distal part was stored frozen at -80°C, and hard tissue sections were prepared.
-The residual boundary membrane tissue around the two titanium rods was retained; one part was placed in ribonucleic acid (RNA) lysing solution which sealed and stored in liquid nitrogen, and the other part was placed in a 1.5-ml test tube which stored in -80°C refrigerators.
-Both were srored for reverse transcription polymerase chain reaction (RT-PCR) and western blotting (WB).
+The residual boundary membrane tissue around the two titanium rods was retained; one part was placed in ribonucleic acid (RNA) lysing solution, and the other part was placed in a 1.5-ml test tube, which was sealed and stored in liquid nitrogen.
+Both were stored in -80°C refrigerators for reverse transcription polymerase chain reaction (RT-PCR) and western blotting (WB).

 The X-ray film of the right knee joint was irradiated to observe bone formation.
 Micro-computed tomography (CT) was performed to reconstruct the osteogenesis around the titanium rod, and bone tissue volume/total volume of bone tissue and prosthesis (BV/TV) was calculated.

 Bone and synovial tissue staining and analysis